mannbro/PiPicoGarageHomebridge/README.md

 You can find the plugin here: https://github.com/staromeste/homebridge-http-advanced-accessory

-This plugin is very powerful, but not very user friendly as it needs to be configured using JSON so that it can talk to and understand the accessory.
+This plugin is very powerful, but not very user friendly as it needs to be configured using JSON to talk to and understand accessories.

-A working configuration file is included in this repository.
+But don't despair.
+I included a working configuration file in this repository.
 Just copy and paste the contents into the plugin configuration.
-The only thing you need to do is replace YOUR_PI_PICO with the IP-address of your device.
+The only thing you need to do is replace "YOUR_PI_PICO" with the IP-address of your device.